MetaMask/metamask-docs/wallet/how-to/use-sdk/3rd-party-libraries/wagmi.md

 write();
 ```

-### 4. Use the Infura API for read-only calls
+## Benefits of using the Infura API with Wagmi

-For read-only blockchain calls, it's best practice to use the Infura API.
-This approach offloads the read operations to Infura's nodes, reducing the load on your own
-infrastructure and ensuring high availability and reliability.

 Wagmi is not optimized for mobile environments.
-This limitation becomes evident when dealing with read-only calls, which are queries that fetch data
+This limitation becomes evident when making read-only requests, which are queries that fetch data
 from the blockchain without making a transaction.
-Since mobile apps may not maintain a continuous connection to MetaMask, these read-only calls can
+Since mobile dapps might not maintain a continuous connection to MetaMask, these read-only requests
-fail, leading to a suboptimal user experience.
+can fail, leading to a suboptimal user experience.

-These are the errors that might occur after a while in mobile environments when using Wagmi in your
+These are some errors that might occur in mobile environments:
-dapp without an Infura API key:

 ![Wagmi errors](../../../assets/wagmi-errors.png)

-An Infura API key is crucial because it provides a direct and reliable connection to the Ethereum
+To overcome this limitation in mobile dapps that rely on Wagmi, use the Infura API to make read-only
+requests.
+You can do this by [configuring the SDK with an Infura API key](#2-configure-the-sdk).
+This approach offloads the read operations to Infura's nodes, reducing the load on your own
-network, independent of the user's wallet connection.
+infrastructure and ensuring high availability and reliability, independent of the user's wallet connection.
-This is particularly beneficial for mobile apps that rely on Wagmi, which is not inherently designed
-for mobile's variable connectivity and background processing constraints.

-By including an Infura API key in the MetaMask SDK props, developers ensure:
+By using the Infura API, you can ensure:

-- **Uninterrupted Access:** Continuous network access for read-only calls, regardless of MetaMask's state.
+- **Uninterrupted access:** Continuous network access for read-only requests, regardless of MetaMask's state.

-- **Enhanced Stability:** Stabilized app functionality by relying on Infura's robust infrastructure
+- **Enhanced stability:** Stabilized dapp functionality by relying on Infura's robust infrastructure
-  rather than mobile's fluctuating network conditions.
+  rather than the mobile environment's variable connectivity and background processing constraints.

-In essence, an Infura API key compensates for Wagmi's lack of mobile optimization by providing a
+In summary, using the Infura API compensates for Wagmi's lack of mobile optimization by providing a
 stable network backend for read-only operations.

-Visit [Infura.io](https://www.infura.io/) to get an API key.